 Again, we stress that compression socks are not a cure for varicose veins.
 Even if you buy a pair of light compression socks from a nearby store, they will not fix the underlying issue.

 When Compression Socks Aren’t Enough

 As we’ve stated before, compression socks may not be viable for some people.
 Or, in some cases, they aren’t a long-term solution for vein health.
-In these cases, it’s likely that your specialist will recommend surgical intervention.
+In these cases, your specialist will likely recommend surgical intervention.
 The type of surgery will vary based on your vein health, but modern treatment options are minimally invasive.
 It often consists of either applying heat energy or injecting a special solution into the vein to irritate and close it, effectively removing the vein without scarring.
-Treatment is done as an outpatient procedure and patients are able to go home the same day, and often return to work the following day.
+Treatment is done as an outpatient procedure — when patients can go home the same day — and often return to work the following day.

 Have questions about compression socks or your overall vein health?
 You know what to do.
 Our team of the best vascular surgeons in Orlando at Central Florida Vein & Vascular Center have dedicated themselves to providing the best care possible.
 Our board-certified specialists are highly trained in modern, minimally-invasive treatments.
 They’re available to answer your questions, assess your vein health and create the treatment plan that will be most beneficial for your veins.